baraline/convst/README.md

 4. Parallel implementation of the remaining sequential parts of CST and global optimizations to speed-up CST.
 5. Memory consumption optimization relative to input time series characteristics.
 6. Use of more diverse set of features extracted from the convolutions, notably those from Catch-22.
+7. Redisgn interpretability tool to be more resilient to context (supervised or not) and high number of "class", currently graphs are really messy with high number of classes.
+8. Special case testing show a potential issue when class difference can only be made by value at a particular timepoint (with noise), a fix is in progress.

 ## Reproducing the paper results